Segence/docker-hadoop/README.md

 Once either a local or standalone cluster is provisioned, follow the below steps:

-1. Log in to the master node, e.g. `docker exec -it hadoop-namenode bash`
+1. Log in to the *namenode*, e.g. `docker exec -it hadoop-namenode bash`
 2. Become the *hadoop* user: `su hadoop`
 3. Format the HDFS namenode: `~/utils/format-namenode.sh`